fredbi/go-experiments/go-openapi/json-document.md

   //
   // another problem here is that if we want values to remain lazy for as long as possible, we
-  // should keep compressed strings compressed until consumed
+  // should keep compressed strings compressed until consumed ScalarValue
-  // ScalarValue
-  s StringValue
+  // s StringValue
-  n NumberValue  // TODO: add IntegerValue b BoolValue
+  // n NumberValue  // TODO: add IntegerValue
+  // b BoolValue
 }

-// alternate design: 100% lazy, but requires a pointer to be embedded.
-Overall I believe this is an acceptable trade-off type ScalarValue struct {
+// alternate design: 100% lazy, but requires a pointer to be embedded.Could be an acceptable trade-off type ScalarValue struct {
-  store *stores.Store
+  store  stores.Store
-  scalar stores.Reference // TODO: call this a stores.Handler
+  scalar stores.Handle
 }

+/*
 // ScalarValue methods: on-the-fly resolve of values, i.e. call the corresponding methods from Reference + beef-up processing for numerical types

 func (v BoolValue) Bool() (bool,bool) {}